Who Will Pick Up Furniture for Free? UK Charities & How to Prepare

 Can I donate furniture without a fire safety label?

-What condition should my furniture be in for donation?
+What condition should items be in?

 Can I store furniture at HOLD before deciding to donate?